eth-pkg/smithy/docs/config-mappings.md

 - Configuration values are mapped based on the most common usage patterns
 - Some clients may have additional configuration options not shown here
 - Default values are not shown in the tables but can be found in the common configuration schema
-- JWT authentication is the recommended method for Engine API communication
 - Network IDs and names are standardized across clients but may have different internal representations